 The following resources represent Ipieca’s key technical reports and good practice guidance on marine spill preparedness and response.
-This includes the work of the five-year Joint Industry Project with the International Oil & Gas Producers Association (IOGP).
+This includes the work of the five-year Joint Industry Project with the International Association of Oil & Gas Producers (IOGP).
 Our work continues in close cooperation with our industry partners including IOGP.

 Marine spill planning covers an array of topics – from contingency planning to sensitivity mapping to regulatory pre-approvals and more – and is the process of developing a spill response capability that is in compliance with the local regulatory framework and commensurate with the marine spill risks of an organization or facility.